On 1 December 2019, new laws to improve swimming pool and spa safety came into effect in Victoria.

 have your safety barriers inspected by a registered building surveyor or a registered building inspector - this price will vary depending on the individual inspector/inspection

-lodge your certificate of compliance with Council - $21.10
+lodge your Certificate of Barrier Compliance (CBC) with Council - $21.90

 The cost of registration and lodging the certificates with Council are set by the Victorian Government.

 The cost of the inspection of the safety barriers will be up to the individual inspector and will depend on your particular circumstances.
 Consider getting quotes from several companies to ensure a better rate.